ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 document to provide an example for any upstream project that wants to push updates to an Ubuntu stable release.

-Sosreport is an extensible, portable, support data collection tool primarily aimed at Linux distributions and other UNIX-like operating systems.
-This tool **is mission critical for Canonical to support UA (Ubuntu Advantage) customer, partners and community**.
-Sosreport is also widely used by other third party vendors.
+sosreport is an extensible, portable, support data collection tool primarily aimed at Linux distributions and other UNIX-like operating systems.
+This tool **is mission critical for Canonical to support UPro (Ubuntu Pro) customer, partners and community**. sosreport is also widely used by other third party vendors.

 -  Upstream reference: